String Theory from Maximal Supersymmetry: Introduction

 In the second part of this paper, we combine the nonlinear relations \reef{nonlinIntro} with the bootstrap bounds and find evidence that the resulting positivity bounds only allow a 1-parameter family of solutions.
 In fact, working with constraints up to $k=7$, i.e.~up to 18th-derivative order in the EFT Lagrangian, the bounds on $a_{1,0}/a_{0,0}$, $a_{2,0}/a_{0,0}$, and $a_{2,1}/a_{0,0}$ converge to a thin sliver that lies within $\sim 5 \cdot 10^{-5}$ of the open string Veneziano amplitude; see Figures \ref{fig:allowedRegs} and \ref{fig:kmax345}.
 The single free parameter is the arbitrary choice of bootstrap mass gap relative to the scale set by the string tension (i.e.~$\alpha'$).

 Separately from the bootstrap analysis, it turns out that the nonlinear relations alone imply that the 4-point EFT amplitude obeys the string monodromy relations \cite{Plahte:1970wy,Stieberger:2009hq,Bjerrum-Bohr:2009ulz,Bjerrum-Bohr:2010mia,Bjerrum-Bohr:2010pnr} order-by-order in the low-energy expansion.
-It is surprising that simply tree-level factorization and maximal SUSY imply string monodromy.
+It is surprising that maximal SUSY, tree-factorization, and the parity condition \reef{Z1isbarZ1cond} imply string monodromy.
 In earlier work \cite{Huang:2020nqy,Berman:2023jys,Chiang:2023quf}, it was shown that string monodromy together with the positivity bounds restrict the values of the Wilson coefficients $a_{k,q}$ with $k \le 8$ to be at very small intervals around the string values and that the size of the intervals shrink with the number of constraints in the bootstrap.
-With these past results in mind, it is not surprising that our new bootstrap results with nonlinear constraints from SUSY single out the string values for the $a_{k,q}$'s with $k \le 2$.
+With these past results in mind, it is not surprising that our new bootstrap results with nonlinear constraints from maximal SUSY and the parity condition single out the string values for the $a_{k,q}$'s with $k \le 2$.
 The SUSY nonlinear constraints are actually more restrictive than the monodromy constraints on the EFT amplitude, so extending the bootstrap with nonlinear constraints to $a_{k,q}$'s with $k \ge 3$ can be expected to give bounds that are even more restrictive than those in \cite{Huang:2020nqy,Berman:2023jys,Chiang:2023quf}.